TeamAtlasDev/horizon-website/docs/information.md

 You can invite Horizon to your Discord community or friends' server by [clicking here](https://invite.horizonbot.xyz).
 This will redirect you to Discord where you can select the server you want to add the bot to.
 Please make sure to check our [Terms of Service](https://horizonbot.xyz/terms) and [Privacy Policy](https://horizonbot.xyz/privacy) before continuing.

 ## How can I get support?
 The Support Team of Atlas & Horizon is more than glad to assist you with Horizon.
 To get support, please join our Support Server.
-Alternatively, you can email us at info@teamatlas.dev
+Alternatively, you can email us at hello@horizonbot.xyz

 :::note
 Responses via email may take up to **7 business days**.
 For quicker assistance, especially depending on your needs, we recommend contacting us via Discord if possible and appropriate.